xiaoju/activeLink/README.md

 * try online: https://activelink.herokuapp.com

-Feel free to log in as teacher, parent or platformMaster, and create classes, register to them, send payments using Stripe test card, etc.
+Feel free to log in as teacher, parent or platformMaster, and create classes, register to them, send payments using Stripe test card (4242 4242 4242 4242), etc.

 Access codes:
 //TODO